corbindavenport/wikipedia-search/README.md

-Wikipedia Search
+Wikipedia Search Classic
 ================
+Wikipedia Search Classic is now discontinued.
+The current version, v6.1, will be the last update.

-Wikipedia Classic 5.0 is a fork of Wikipedia Search 4.1.1, for people who want to keep the older button search instead of the new integration with Chrome's search bar and right-click functionality.
-Wikipedia Search Classic also brings bug fixes and new languages from the newer updates.
+Wikipedia Classic started as a fork of Wikipedia Search 4.1.1, for people who wanted to keep the older button search instead of the new integration with Chrome's search bar and right-click functionality that 5.0 and above included.
+Wikipedia Search Classic was released as a seperate extension alongside the launch of Wikipedia Search 5.0, and has continued to recieve bug fixes and minor features included in the main extension.

-This extension allows you to type in a topic, click enter on your keyboard, and the article will appear in a new tab.
-Numerous Wikipedia extensions are available on the Chrome web store, but only this one opens results in the desktop Wikipedia.
-It opens the full blown site and not the dummed-down mobile version.
-Instant access to the millions of articles of articles on Wikipedia.

-You can aso select your language of choice from the Options page, with access to every language Wikipedia has to offer.
-Simply right click the Wikipedia button, select Options, select a language from the simple list, and click Save.
-After that, the next time you search it will send you to the Wikipedia site for the language you chose.

-Wikipedia Search is free to use in any browser extension, but I would like a link somewhere linking back to this Github page.
+I recommend all users to switch to the main Wikipedia Search extension, which will continue to be supported into the forseeable future.
+The main extension also has new features never implemented into Classic, such as right-click search and HTTPS support.

+If you are a developer, you are more than welcome to fork the GitHub repo and release your own extension based on this one.

 __Wikipedia is a trademark of the Wikimedia Foundation.
-OmniProxy icon from the [Faenza](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) icon pack._
+Wikipedia icon from the [Faenza](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) icon pack._

 ---------------------------------------------------------
+__New in Wikipedia Search Classic 6.1:__
+* Final update
+* Added new language (Ellīniká)
+* Minor bug fixes

 __New in Wikipedia Search Classic 6.0:__
-* New icon from Faenza](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) icon pack.
+* New icon from [Faenza](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) icon pack.
 * Added new language (Azərbaycanca)
 * Major code cleanup